CPBridge/heart_annotation_tool/README.md

 This tool allows you to annotate a `.avi` video, and store the results in a `.tk` track file (a plain text file with `.tk` extension).

+#### Opening a Video

-It expects two inputs: the path to the video file (the `-v` option), and the location of the directory to store the track in (the `-t` option).
+To open a video in the annotation tool from the command line, you need to provide two inputs: the path to the video file (the `-v` option), and the location of the directory to store the track in (the `-t` option).
 These options can appear in any order.
 For example, to annotate a video at `/path/to/a/video.avi` and store the results in `/another/path/to/tracks/`, issue the following:

 ```bash
 $ ./heart_annotations -v /path/to/a/video.avi -t /another/path/to/tracks/
 ```
-This will store the output in `.tk` in the specified directory and the name of this file will be the same as the video (minus the path and `.avi` extension).
+This will store the output in a `.tk` file in the specified directory and the name of this file will be the same as the video (minus the path and `.avi` extension).
 For example, in the above case, the output file would be called `/another/path/to/tracks/video.tk`.
 If there is already a file of that name in the directory, the software will read in this file and allow you to edit a previous set of annotations and save the changes, overwriting the previous file.

+If you do not provide an output directory, the current working directory is used.

+#### Annotating a Frame

 When you open the tool, you will see the first frame of the video appear with a circle in the middle.
 The different variables are displayed as follows: